 - Gear: Set and Drift Gillnets with 8-inch minimum mesh size restriction.

-- The Zone 6 Platform and Hook and Line fishery regulations remain unchanged.
+- The Zone 6 Platform and Hook and Line fishery continue under current regulations.

 Tributary Fisheries and Fisheries Downstream of Bonneville Dam